dericg/dericg.com/readme.md

 -- send welcome email to stakeholder with link to questionnaire -- We'll adding them as a user in wordpress after the first is accomplished

 -- Currently, privately, a subscriber can be onboarded, added to a list, then receive welcome email from list.
 How about a drip campaign now?
-Set the purpose
+Set the purpose:

+The purpose is to have a better way to communicate with my audience, and keep them up to date.

+Welcome email: What's this all about
+Subject: Hey, Chad!
+It's Deric.
+Got a minute?

+(Note, preheader is 85-100 characters)

+Preheader: I've decided I need to make a better effort at keeping up with my friends.

+Body text: Hey, Chad!
+Hope all is well!

+A while ago I started facing an issue logging into Facebook due to an issue surrounding two-factor authentication when logging in.
+I'm no longer able to access my account.
+To be honest, part of it was a relief.
+However, over time, I can say I miss perusing the Facbooke Marketplace and I have noticed it has also caused me to lose "touch" with people I called friends.

+I am on other social networks, but personally I've felt what I was sharing was not all too valuable when it came to fostering real connections.
+I feel like here's something to be said for someone sitting down and writing someone else a letter.
+That's gotta be better than social media posts, right?
+Well, I'll guess we'll find out.

+I would love if you could help me keep my contacts correct and up to date.
+All you need to do is click below and verify I've got a good contact for you.
+It'll just take a few seconds, and if you have another email you'd rather me contact you at, you can update your address there, too.
+Thanks!